Home > Balto's Puzzle > Description

 Distances

-The number-of-moves raw score for a solution is, unsurprisingly, the number of moves in the solution.
+Number-of-moves for a solution is, unsurprisingly, the number of moves in the solution.

-Grid-score = sum-of-distances + (number-of-moves / 1000000)
+Raw-score = sum-of-distances + ( number-of-moves / 1000000) + 1

 • For each of the 25 grid sizes, your grid-size-score is the best (that is, lowest) grid-score for your submissions of that size.